 Hafnarfjörður Christmas Village

-Dates: Open every weekend of December before Christmas 2019.
+Dates: Usually open every weekend of December before Christmas.

 Only a 20-minute ride on bus number 1 from downtown Reykjavik to the Thorsplan area of Hafnarfjörður, this market at a small harbor town is a charming option – and our personal favorite (the biggest offering near Reykjavik).
 In addition to the Christmas festivities and booths with surprisingly affordable offerings, this town has multiple options for interesting activities year-round.
 Read more about the Hafnarfjörður Christmas Village.